 I remember now...

 I can't recall the first time I listened to Queensryche.
 It was either 1987 or 1988, likely either Rage for Order or Operation: Mindcrime.
-But what I do recall was that my musical world was never the same once I did.
+But once I did, my musical world was never the same.
 Like many, I was into Bon Jovi and Whitesnake at the time.
-But when I heard Queensryche's powerful blend of expert musicianship, operatic vocals and more serious and darker lyrical content, I was hooked for good.
+But when I heard Queensryche's powerful blend of expert musicianship, operatic vocals and more serious and thoughtful lyrical content, I was hooked for good.

 At the time, I had no idea who the musicians were – I didn't care.
 All I knew was that the music spoke to me.
 One of many fond memories was being 12 years old, just starting 7th Grade in fall 1988 and "speaking the word" of how great Queensryche was to all who would listen.
 I got made fun of by guys who were into Def Leppard and some other acts that were more "pop" back then.